-Cue the IT Staffing Approved Vendor List.
-Suddenly the burden of the research and vetting process is lifted.
+Large companies have constant staffing needs, and you have the staff.
+Get on that list, and suddenly the burden of the research and vetting process is lifted.
 Terms and conditions are pre-negotiated, discounted fees and payment terms are already agreed upon, and dedicated account managers are established.

 Approved vendor lists may seem like a headache to the IT staffing firm that has yet to get their foot in the door with their target companies.
 But a mile in the other man’s shoes, so to speak, should make it clear why they exist in the first place.